 Also new for this year was the Breezeway recessed rear window that opened giving extra ventilation and was power-operated from the driver's seat.
 The unique angle keeps it sheltered from the elements.
-Taillights were back to 1961 configuration with three lights per side.
+Taillights were back to the 1961 configuration with three lights per side.

 There was plenty of trim too.
 As well as large bumpers there is large expanse of chrome at the rear deck panel with side moldings running from the headlights right back to the tailfins.
 Trim also surrounded the windows and a chrome accent piece located on the roof quarter panels.